-- Optimized with authorization rates in mind with an automatic retry feature called adaptive acceptance, which leverages machine learning to determine when a transaction should be retried to get an approval. - Frictionless and simple checkout to drive consumers to return. - Increase basket conversion rates through offering payment options such as mobile wallets and cards on file usable across all brand locations.
+- Optimized with authorization rates in mind, with an automatic retry feature called adaptive acceptance that leverages machine learning to determine when a transaction should be retried to get an approval. - Frictionless and simple checkout to drive guests to return. - Increase basket conversion rates through offering payment options such as mobile wallets and cards-on-file, usable across all brand locations.